Night-time Economy Report: International Forum on Cultural Placemaking

 The report analyses the major trends shaping the night-time economy in a number of world cities, including Nanjing, Montréal, New York and London.
 It identifies five principal areas that have the potential to boost the health of a city’s night-time economy:

 - assets (culture and retail)

-Importantly, the role of the night-time economy has been integral feature of developing a world city reputation, i.e. a competitive, fast-paced city.
+X Importantly, the role of the night-time economy has been an integral feature of developing a world city reputation, i.e. a competitive, fast-paced city like London.
 However, as new cities emerge as world cities, and their night-time economies develop, the very definition of world city is also evolving.
-As city’s move towards investing in enhancing night-life through the promotion of spectacles, festivals, light shows and activities that bring a sense of wonder to visitors and residents, all increasingly making use of audio-visual technologies, then we can expect to see a corresponding change in expectations of what makes a city competitive.
+As city’s move towards investing in enhancing night-life and cultural venues and licensed premises through the promotion of spectacles, festivals, light shows and activities that bring a sense of hope and wonder to visitors and residents, all increasingly making use of audio-visual technologies, then we can expect to see a corresponding change in expectations of what makes a city competitive.

-As cities evolve, as the world emerges from the COVID-19 crisis, and city leaders seek to make the night-time economy part of a broader strategy to create more sustainable cities, those places with a cultural offer that encourages human flourishing and happiness, just as much as they enable entertainment and enjoyment, will likely be considered the most successful, competitive cities of tomorrow.
+As cities evolve, and as the world emerges from the COVID-19 crisis, and city leaders seek to make the night-time economy part of a broader strategy to create more sustainable cities and serve the community, those places with a cultural offer that encourages human flourishing and happiness, just as much as they enable entertainment and enjoyment, will likely be considered the most successful, competitive town centres and cities of tomorrow.